 These are all PowerShell specific but you can also use introductory talks about any topic at any type of user group – I personally find these go down really well with attendees of all skill sets and these tend to be relatively easy to pull together a session on in a short amount of time.

-Over time you will start to get attendees that will want to present as well so be open for giving them opportunity to do so in which ever form suits them to do so, whether it be a lightning talk of 5-15 minutes or a 45minute session or an hour session or a 2 hour session.
+Over time you will start to get attendees that will want to present as well so be open to giving them the opportunity to do so in whichever form suits them to do so, whether it be a lightning talk of 5-15 minutes or a 45minute session or an hour session or a 2-hour session.
 One thing you want to make sure is that you ask for this at each event as you’ll find some people will come back to you after the event with an idea for a session.

-Also have a look at https://communityconnect.site/ for potential speakers as this is a community driven initiative to help share potential speakers with organisers & if you are a speaker please look to get yourself listed on this site.
+Also, have a look at https://communityconnect.site/ for potential speakers as this is a community-driven initiative to help share potential speakers with organizers & if you are a speaker please look to get yourself listed on this site.

-Next we will cover the ways to publicise the User Group.
+Next, we will cover the ways to publicize the User Group.

 The places that you will want to do so are

 - PowerShellgroups.org – I’m still trying to get the UK Groups published on there so if you know who runs that site please let me know!
 (This is unfortunately no longer active)